databymir/fraud_fraudsynth/README.md

 The data is a synthetic dataset intended for "the development and evaluation of credit fraud detection models" (Ismail, 2024).

 ### Data Acquisition
 The dataset was acquired by downloading the .csv file from https://www.kaggle.com/datasets/youssefismail20/fraudsynth-credit-fraud-detection-dataset/data.
+The file is not included in this repository due to file size limitations but can be downloaded directly from Kaggle using that link.

 ## Code
-├── fraud_detection_dataset.csv

 ├── fraudsynth.ipynb

 ├── LICENSE